gt-crnch-rg/read-the-docs/docs/reconfig/intel/oneapi-fpga-getting-started.rst

 ============
-Getting Started with OneAPI for Reconfigurable Computing
+Intel OneAPI for Reconfigurable Computing
 ============

 Intel has recently released their oneAPI framework for programming CPUs, GPUs, and FPGAs. oneAPI or Data-parallel C++ (DPC++) is a variant of the SYCL language with added features to better support Intel platforms.
 Note that much of the DPC++ ecosystem is built on LLVM, so related tools like HipSYCL and Xilinx's SYCL support *may* be compatible with DPC++ code (see `Xilinx's triSYCL for an example <https://github.com/triSYCL/sycl/blob/sycl/unified/next/sycl/doc/GettingStartedXilinxFPGA.md>`__).